lkuper/dissertation/dissertation/jfp-reviews-notes.md

 >   is the clause really requiring, i.e., how could the condition
 >   possibly fail at all?

-OK, I think the reviewer makes a good point that the definition of store update operation is mathematically sloppy.
+The reviewer makes a good point that the definition of store update operation is mathematically sloppy.
 All we are really trying to do here is generalize `S \lub_S S''` to the case of non-lub writes.
 If S is a store, `U_S(S)` is a store that is at least as "big" as S, and possibly bigger, because some of the elements may have had non-identity state update operations U_p applied to them.
 We can't just say that `U_S(S)` is just S but with one state update operation to everything in S, because `U_S(S)` may also contain new bindings.
 I'm not sure what the cleanest way is to say this mathematically is, but I'll think about it some more.
 [TODO]

 > - p.43, Lemma 3.7.
 It's hard on the reader that the statement of the
 > lemma refers to the notions of non-conflicting updates and